hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 3. IMPROVE PRODUCT DEVELOPMENT PROCESSES AS A HABIT
 At `public APIs` and `Sticker Shop`, we found the effectiveness of working with product development teams to find their real needs and solve them.
 This approach worked well.
 However, I thought it was not enough and sufficient.
 I saw that lots of teams stopped solving problems by themselves after coaches left teams.
-If improvements don't continue after coaches' left, it means failure.
-Therefore, I expanded our activities to making product development process improvement as a habit.
+It is a failure if improvements don't continue after coaches' left.
+Therefore, I expanded our activities to making product development process improvement as a habit especially at `public APIs`.

-⭐
-We did the following approaches at `public APIs`.
-- We provided homeworks at weekly meetings
-- Additionally we asked next actions
-- Moreover we asked points to evaluate their achievements to focus on business value as a habit.
+We had found and solved issues as homeworks every week.
+We had continued applying new Karate features and refactoring test scripts.
+Additionally, we had implemented a notification mechanism via slack to reduce MTTR.
+Moreover, we had asked product development team members for clarifying objectives, quantitative values they will provide to users, and rough milestones of each task every week.
+We utilized the idea of Scrum framework to make continuous improvement as a habit of the team.
+We had continued those activities for about 3 months.

-After that, CGW clarified plans, milestones, and priorities by their own.
-Additionally, they could proceed improvements continuously without our help.
-They really becase the self-organized team.
+After that, the product development team became able to clarify quarterly milestones, prioritize tasks based on business values, and improve test scripts and the failure detection system by their own.
+They started decreasing outages dramatically (⭐️定量情報が欲しい).
+They really became the self-organized team.
+Finally, we stopped supporting the team.
-Finally, we stopped supporting this team.
-This team decreases outages dramatically and senior executives praised this team recently.
 <br />
 <br />

 ### RETROSPECTIVE
+⭐️
 We could solve essential problems and improve product development processes of each team by working with them deeply and collaboratively.
 Additionally, we learned a lot with them to improve our approaches.
 - Implemented Test Automation and related techniques based on product development teams' (unclear) needs